|Gandhi Jayanthi Oct. 02, IBTimes India|

-Gandhiji was fond of peanuts and drinks prepared from goat's milk.
+Gandhiji was fond of peanuts and drank goat's milk.
 Perhaps, a cup of tea or coffee made from goat's milk would give him relaxation and the needed energy to engage in long parley with the British, who were hard nuts to crack.

 The pleasant surprise was the courtesy and affection Gandhi received from the cotton operatives of Lancashire, which had been very much affected by total the boycott of British goods in India.
 Gandhiji was sympathetic to their tale of woe of those who were jobless.
 Fortunately, those poor workers understood Gandhi and his mission and never failed to see the reason for the boycott.
 Gandhi said: "You have three million unemployed, but we have 200 million unemployed for half the year.
 Your average unemployment dole is seventy shillings.
 Our average income is 7s.
 6d. a month

 |Gandhiji Leaves his Ship in Marseille, 1931 www.alamy.com|

 |Cremation of Mahatma Gandhi: .|

 Presented below are some rare images of Gandhiji taken from some sources.
 The credit is given below each image.
 Some of the images show the remarkable imagination of the artists and their subtle interpretation.